artam1s/artam1s.github.io/_posts/2023-05-04-how-to-build-a-second-brain.markdown

 > "Your mind is for having ideas, not holding them" -David Allen, author of Getting Things Done

 All of us consume content, work on projects, and need information on a daily basis but a lot of times, we can't even remember what we read a few minutes ago.
 Having a Second Brain solves this issue by giving us a place to store the things that matter, this can be anything you want and it's going to look different for everyone.
-The idea is that any time you start a new project, you will already have 90% of what you need so you don't have to waste time gathering it all, you just have to work on that 10%.
+The idea is that any time you start a new project, you will already have 90% of what you need so you don't have to waste time gathering it all, you just have to work on that other 10%.

 # How exactly does a Second Brain work?

-We as humans have been using technology to extend the things we are able to do, so it's only logical that we also use technology to extend the capabilities of our brain.
+We as humans have been using technology to expand the things we are able to do, so it's only logical that we also use technology to extend the capabilities of our brain.
 A Second Brain system works on the basis of *Intermediate Packets* which are little building blocks that can stand on their own but can also be combined to generate even greater things.
 Intermediate Packets are generated through our unique perspectives and come from the information we already consume.

 The fact of storing our thoughts as these *Intermediate Packets* gives us 4 main benefits:
 - Make our ideas concrete